• Skip to primary navigation

 Git Tag Command

-If you’re working with code, then Git is an absolute tool you need in your Syllabus.
-It helps manage source code development and history so that everyone can work together efficiently.
-Plus, it’s distributed which means it can be used by product managers, developers, and data scientists all at once!
+If you’re working with code, then Git is a tool you need in your Syllabus.
+It helps manage source code development and history so everyone can work together efficiently.
+Plus, it’s distributed, which means it can be used by product managers, developers, and data scientists simultaneously!
 In this article, we’ll explore one of Git’s most powerful features- tagging and how the git tag command works.

 What is Git Tag?

-The Git version control system is an amazing tool!
-It has so many great features that help streamline the process of tracking files in coding projects.
+The Git version control system is a fantastic tool!
+It has many great features that help streamline the process of tracking files in coding projects.
 In this article, we will discuss the git tag command.
-This awesome command allows you to label your commits and also other Git objects by assigning them readable names that can be easily referenced when we are traversing the history of a Git repository.
+This awesome command allows you to label your commits and other Git objects by assigning them readable names that can be easily referenced when we are traversing the history of a Git repository.

 When we are creating a tag, you can specify the commit that should be pointed to by the new ref.